okayama1/ETC5513_assignment3/README.md

 - To help you with your data wrangling and figures, have a look at the demo template of week 8 lecture.
 - In this end, this report will need to have a very short intro (no more than 150 words), three or four sections (depending on how many members are in the team) and a reference section with any relevant information.

+**While each team member will work on their section.
+The final report will need to have a combine intro, a combine conclusions and combine references using a bib file.**

 # Data set

 The data set for this exercise was obtained from the World Bank data base and contains the following variables: